 This might seem like a simple concept, but it’s actually quite hard to master.
 We are human and have fears and self esteem challenges.
 Confidence is needed for you to truly think inevitably all the time, and confidence only sets in once you have achievement.

-For example, when I think about starting a new blog, I feel very confident it will succeed.
+For example, when I think about starting a new blog, I feel very confident it will succeed because I have done it before.
 I know the process and the only real challenge is setting aside the time to do the work.